Shawneeboeddeker/Netflix-queries/README.md

 # Netflix-queries
-queries from two tables in a Netflix database
+queries from two tables in a Netflix database using Postgre.sql

 select count(*)
 FROM "CharlotteChaze/BreakIntoTech"."netflix_titles_info"